 - Find businesses that have been featured on these blogs, and contact them directly to see if they can provide any contact info or insight into the curation process.

 - Find one of the writers on LinkedIn and send them a connect request.
-Make sure you send them a custom message, but not something that’s not too long.
+Make sure you send them a custom message that's not too long.

 - Send them a Facebook message if you can find their personal profile.
-Don’t be too pushy with this one though, just send them some sort of follow up.
+Don’t be too pushy with this one though—some people prefer to keep their Facebook profile private.

 - Tweet at them directly, as well as the company or blog they write for.
 Followerwonk is a fantastic service that will help you dig into this information.